Wednesday, January 21, 2009

 On to another topic.
 The desert is growing on us.
 The rock formations in camp are really cool, but there are only a few.
 The surrounding desert is not so pretty.
 Don't get me wrong - there are parts that are nice to look at but along the road it is just old tire after old tire and litter everywhere.
 This desert is nothing like the American Southwest we are used to.

 We would post some pictures, but we like our new employment.
 I can take pictures on camp but have to be very careful.
 Our home is in the middle of the oil field and taking pictures of infrastructure is illegal.
-I did get one nice one which is a view diagonal from my house.
+I did get a nice one which is a view diagonal from my house.

 Contrary to popular thought, I do not have to wear the abaya (long black head to toe covering) when off camp.
 I do however have to be extremely modest in dress (i.e, long sleeves, long pants, no cleavage).
-Right now it's not so bad but in 120 degree weather I will not be so happy - but probably happier than the abaya girls.
+Right now it's not so bad but in 120 degree weather I will not be so happy-- but probably happier than the abaya girls.

 Two weeks ago I was out and modestly dressed while shopping.
 I had Graham in the front pack, and everyone kept staring at me.
 I thought I guess they have never seen a baby front pack before.
 Later I realized that they aren't used to seeing women without an abaya and taking care of her own child.
 I was told they all have nannies for that sort of thing.